-- 1. Introduce students to close reading and analysis of the literary and cultural texts that shape our society; - 2.
-Develop students' ability to understand complex ideas and create clear, effective critical arguments, both orally and on paper; - 3.
+- Introduce students to close reading and analysis of the literary and cultural texts that shape our society; - 2.
+Develop students' ability to understand complex ideas and create clear, effective critical arguments, both orally and in written form; - 3.
 Train students in the use of advanced communicative and creative technologies; - 4.
 Develop aesthetic, ethical and critical skills through reading, writing and discussion; - 5.
 Provide opportunities and skills for research in traditional and electronic media; - 6.
 Make use of proven instructional techniques, such as active learning and process-oriented writing; - 7.
 Encourage students to develop collaborative, interpersonal and persuasive skills by working closely with faculty and each other; - 8.
-Provide focused training for careers in education, writing or other areas requiring communications skills; and - 9.
-Prepare students for graduate school and/or professional careers by covering both traditional and contemporary approaches to texts, writing and research.
+Provide focused training for careers in education, writing or other areas requiring communication skills; and - 9.
+Prepare students for professional careers by covering both traditional and contemporary approaches to texts, writing and research.